Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Contacting a Hotmoka Test Node

-The examples in this book must be run by a Hotmoka node, typically part of a Hotmoka blockchain.
+The examples in this book must be run against a Hotmoka node, typically part of a Hotmoka blockchain.
 We will show you in a later chapter how you can install your own local node or blockchain.
 However, for now, it is much simpler to experiment with a node that is part of one of the public test blockchains that we provide for experimentation.
-Namely, we have installed Hotmoka nodes for testing at URIs `@server_mokamint` and `@server_tendermint`.
+Namely, we have installed two Hotmoka nodes for testing, of two distinct blockchains, at URIs `@server_mokamint` and `@server_tendermint`.
 The peculiarity of these nodes is that they include a _faucet_ that gives away small amounts of coins, when requested.
 This is good for experimentation but, of course, a real node will not include a faucet.
-In a real node, people must grasp some coins because they have been earned through mining, sent by some other user or bought from some source.
+In a real node, people must grasp some coins because they have been earned through mining, sent by some other user or bought from some exchange.

 You can verify that you can contact the test node by typing the command `moka nodes manifest show` to print the _manifest_ information